-Species climate persistence (speciesClpers80.tif)
+Species climate response (speciesCR2080.tif)

-This GIS product represents the climate persistence index for each of the 14 representative terrestrial wildlife species, provided as separate data layers for each species (see the Appendix for a brief description of each species' landscape capability model).
-Climate persistence is one of several different measures of landscape capability that reflect different decisions (or assumptions) regarding how to incorporate current versus future land use and climate changes (see DSL documentation).
-The climate persistence index is based on the current landscape capability (see speciesLc.tiff) and predicted climate conditions in 2080 (averaged between RCP 4.5 and 8.5 scenarios).
+This GIS product represents the climate response index for each of the 14 representative terrestrial wildlife species, provided as a separate data layer for each species.
+See the DSL species documentation for a detailed description of the climate response index and other species data products.
+Climate response is one of several different measures of landscape capability that reflect different decisions (or assumptions) regarding how to incorporate current versus future land use and climate changes.
+The climate response index is based on the current landscape capability (see speciesLC.tif) and predicted climate conditions in 2080 (averaged between RCP 4.5 and 8.5 scenarios).
 Specifically, this index is based on (1) current habitat conditions (reflecting current land use patterns) and (2) the average of current and future climate conditions.
-The climate persistence index is an attempt to emphasize areas that provide the best habitat and climate conditions today and where future climate conditions through 2080 are likely to remain suitable.
-The climate persistence index for the 14 representative terrestrial wildlife species was not used as an input to the building of terrestrial cores (see tCoreNet.shp), but is provided as an overlay to help inform the design with respect to potential climate change impacts.
+The climate response index is an attempt to emphasize areas that provide the best habitat and climate conditions today and where future climate conditions through 2080 are likely to remain suitable.
+The climate response index for the 14 representative terrestrial wildlife species was not used as an input to the building of terrestrial cores (see tCoreNet.shp and tCoreTiers.shp), but is provided as an overlay to help inform the design with respect to potential climate change impacts.

-These layers provide a seamless and continuous valuation of landscape capability based on the climate persistence index for each of the 14 representative terrestrial wildlife species.
+These layers provide a seamless and continuous valuation of landscape capability based on the climate response index for each of the 14 representative terrestrial wildlife species.
 Importantly, these layers provide an ecological valuation of areas, both inside and outside designated core areas, and thus they can be used to identify places of high ecological value for one or more representative species outside of designated core areas that are also deserving of conservation attention.
-It is important to recognize that the climate persistence index provided here is in its raw scale form, and both the range and distribution of values varies dramatically among species, reflecting idiosyncrasies of each species' model.
-Consequently, the climate persistence index is not comparable across species.
+It is important to recognize that the climate response index provided here is in its raw scale form, and both the range and distribution of values varies dramatically among species, reflecting idiosyncrasies of each species' model.
+Consequently, the climate response index is not comparable across species.
 It can only be used separately for each species to evaluate the relative capability of one location against another to support that species.
-In addition, note that because black bear is a wide-ranging species, it does not have a climate suitability model, and thus it does not have a climate persistence index.
+In addition, note that because black bear is a wide-ranging species, it does not have a climate suitability model, and thus it does not have a climate response index.

-It is important to note that the climate persistence index is not an estimate of occupancy.
+It is important to note that the climate response index is not an estimate of occupancy.
 It does not give the probability than a cell will be occupied by the species.
 Rather, it is an index of the relative capability of a site to support reproduction and survival of the focal species in a home range centered on that cell taking into consideration future climate suitability.
 Other suggestions include:

-• Use in combination with the species current landscape capability index (see speciesLc.tif) to evaluate the change in each species' landscape capability due to predicted climate change.
+- Use in combination with the species current landscape capability index (see speciesLC.tif) to evaluate the change in each species' landscape capability due to predicted climate change. - Use in combination with the secured lands layer (see secure.shp) to identify places with high ecological value for one or more representative terrestrial wildlife species that remain unsecured from development, and thus could represent priorities for land protection.

-- Use in combination with the secured lands layer (see secure.shp) to identify places with high ecological value for one or more representative terrestrial wildlife species that remain unsecured from development, and thus could represent priorities for land protection. - Use in combination with the integrated probability of development (see probDevelop.tif) and local vulnerability (see lVulnerable.tif) layers to identify places of high value for one or more representative terrestrial wildlife species that are relatively vulnerable to future development, and thus could represent priorities for land protection.
+• Use in combination with the integrated probability of development (see probDevelop.tif) and local vulnerability (see lVulnerable.tif) layers to identify places of high value for one or more representative terrestrial wildlife species that are relatively vulnerable to future development, and thus could represent priorities for land protection.

-Geotiff raster (30 m cells); cell value = climate persistence index; ranges from 0 (developed) to a theoretical maximum of 1 (but the observed maximum is often much less).
+Geotiff raster (30 m cells); cell value = climate response index; ranges from 0 (developed) to a theoretical maximum of 1 (but the observed maximum is often much less).